benaug/Spatial-Mark-Resight-Marginal/README.md

 https://github.com/benaug/Spatial-Mark-Resight-IDCov

-These are both more limited, but can be modified.
+These are both more limited (e.g., no habitat mask, density covariates), but can be modified.